vuer-ai/vuer/docs/tutorials/physics.md

 # Physics in Mixed Reality

-_Physics and Human Data In Mixed Reality, Through Your Browser_
+> _Physics and Human Data In Mixed Reality, Through Your Browser_

 The ability to interact with the simulated physics in virtual reality is magical.
 Vuer has recently integrated MuJoCo, a general purpose physics engine that has become a standard in robot learning, to directly run it on your device.

 The documentations in this page will show you how to use the physics engine in vuer, to collect demonstration data.

-From the MuJoCo official repository,
+Now, from the MuJoCo official repository,

 > MuJoCo stands for Multi-Joint dynamics with Contact.
 It is a general purpose physics engine
 > that aims to facilitate research and development in robotics, biomechanics, graphics and